Home

 Aim: To study its microanatomy and quantification of its various cells in different age groups.

 Materials and Methods: The study design of the current study is of cross-sectional type which was done on 30 cadaveric brains in Anatomy department of Lady Hardinge medical college, New Delhi which were divided into three age groups ranging from 20 to >50 years.
 The subthalamic nucleus was fixed and subjected to standard tissue processing procedure.
-The sections were stained with Haaematoxylin and Eosin (H&E), Nissl and Haggqvist staining.
-The neurons and neuroglia were studied in 25 representative areas, measuring 75166 μm2 in each age group, using the upright binocular optical microscope and Image analysis software.
-The number of neurons and neuroglia with their ratio was calculated and results were statistically analysed using Microsoft excel software (2010 version).
+The sections were stained with Haematoxylin and Eosin (H&E), Nissl and Haggqvist staining.
+The neurons and neuroglia were studied in 25 representative areas, measuring 75166 μm2 in each age group, using the upright binocular optical microscope and image analysis software.
+The number of neurons and neuroglia with their ratio was calculated and results were statistically analysed using Microsoft Excel software (2010 version).

 Results: Three types of neurons were identified as multipolar, fusiform and pear-shaped neurons.
-The ratio of neuroglia to neurons in the 3 age groups was calculated as: Group A-9.197, Group B-9.274 and Group C-10.478.
+The ratio of neuroglia to neurons in the three age groups was calculated as: Group A-9.197, Group B-9.274 and Group C-10.478.
 A p-value of 0.04 was observed on comparing the neuronal and neuroglial density in Group A and C, demonstrating a significant increase in the density of neuroglia with age.

 Conclusion: The results obtained in the present study can provide prerequisite knowledge to anatomists, pathologists, and neurosurgeons for detection of various pathologies and interventional procedures, respectively.